 Join thousands in enjoying some of the finest folk music on Earth, at a gorgeous country hall in Cambridge.

-In 1964 local fireman and political activist Ken Woollard was approached by Cambridge City Council to organise a music festival.
+In 1964, local fireman and political activist Ken Woollard was approached by Cambridge City Council to organise a music festival.
 Buoyed by a documentary about the Newport Jazz Festival, Ken started the Cambridge Folk Festival, which still attracts many of the world's top acts to Cherry Hinton Hall, in the bucolic suburb of the same name.
-A young Paul Simon was a late addition to Ken's first line-up.

-Cambridge Folk Festival takes place from 27 to 30 July.
+Cambridge Folk Festival takes place from 2-5 August.

 VisitEngland would like to invite you to take part in a short survey about our website.